Application inputs

 Considering SHACLs interoperability with the wider world of linked data standards, however, it could be likely that your schema is rather edited in a different modeling language and then exported to SHACL.
 One such example, LinkML, has been used extensively as the source for SHACL schemas for shacl-vue

 .
 LinkML schemas can be authored in YAML and exported to a variety of RDF formats, including SHACL.
-For some example schemas, have a look at DataLad Concepts, in particular the Scientific Data Distribution schema, which is the source for the SHACL shapes graph used in the shacl-vue
+For some example schemas, have a look at DataLad Concepts, for example the FLAT Study Schema.

 Adding UI annotations

 LinkML generates a SHACL shapes graph from a LinkML schema using its SHACL generator.
 By default, the shapes only contain a minimum set of constraints based on the generator's slim translation of LinkML classes, slots, etc, into SHACL shapes and associated constraints.
-UI annotations, specifically the ones highlighted in the Core concepts section, need to be added in order to let shacl-vue
+UI annotations can be added in order to let shacl-vue

 generate a form that is intuitive and user-friendly.
 Below is an example of how a new schema can be set up to firstly inherit from an existing schema, and secondly add UI-specific annotations: